Joel Álvarez: Ultimate Fighting Championship

 Álvarez faced Marc Diakiese on July 22, 2023, at UFC Fight Night 224.
 He won the fight via brabo choke submission in the second round.

 Álvarez was scheduled to face Ľudovít Klein on March 2, 2024, at UFC Fight Night 238.
 However, Álvarez withdrew for unknown reasons and was replaced by AJ Cunningham.

 Álvarez was scheduled to face Mateusz Rębecki on April 27, 2024, at UFC on ESPN 55.
 However, Álvarez pulled out due to undisclosed reasons.

 Álvarez faced Elves Brener on August 3, 2024, at UFC on ABC 7.
 He won the fight by technical knockout as a result of knees and punches in the third round.
 This fight earned him a Performance of the Night award.

 Álvarez faced Drakkar Klose on December 14, 2024 at UFC on ESPN 63.
 He won the fight by knockout via a flying knee and punches in the first round.

 Álvarez was scheduled to face Benoît Saint Denis on May 10, 2025 at UFC 315.
 However, Álvarez withdrew from the bout due to a hand injury and was replaced by Kyle Prepolec.

 Álvarez was reportedly scheduled to face Grant Dawson on August 2, 2025 at UFC on ESPN 71.
 However, for unknown reasons, the bout was not formally announced.

 Álvarez faced Vicente Luque, replacing an injured Santiago Ponzinibbio, on October 11, 2025, at UFC Fight Night 261.
 He won the fight by unanimous decision.

+Álvarez faced Yaroslav Amosov on May 9, 2026 at UFC 328.
+He lost the fight via an arm-triangle choke in round two.

+On two week's notice and replacing Geoff Neal who withdrew for undisclosed reasons, Álvarez faced Chidi Njokuani on August 15, 2026 at UFC 330. Álvarez lost the fight by unanimous decision.